 When considering project changes, the impact on benefits must be considered.
-Benefit variations must be integrated into project governance mechanisms for appropriate consideration, buy in and approval.
+This requires benefit variations to be integrated into project governance mechanisms for appropriate consideration, buy in and approval.
 All benefit variations must, at a minimum, be signed off by the SRO and Benefit Owner.